 The shell command spawns an interactive shell.
-To return to gnuplot, type logout if using VMS, exit or the END-OF-FILE character if using Unix, or exit if using MS-DOS or OS/2.
+To return to gnuplot, type exit or the END-OF-FILE character if using Unix, or exit if using MS-DOS or OS/2.

 The shell command ignores anything else on the gnuplot command line.
 If instead you want to pass a command string to a shell for immediate execution, use the system function or the shortcut !.
 See system (p.
-257).
+259).